Toddler tantrums are things of myth. All your 1, 2, and 3 year olds may have tantrums and meltdown from time to time, here’s how to respond.

 No, in fact, it’s not good to eat 3 brownies right before dinner.

 I’m truly sorry, but going to church naked is just not okay.

-3. It gives opportunity to train your kids how to handle their emotions
+3. It gives opportunity to train your children how to handle their emotions

 4. It gives opportunity to show love after conflict

-So… next time your kid throws a wild contagious meltdown because you held up a boundary you can smile.
+So… next time you witness some killer toddler tantrums because you held up a boundary you can smile.
 You can smile knowing: